Chemical Name Calculator

 - Acid salts are ionic compounds containing acidic hydrogen, but not necessarily as the only counterion.
 An example would be sodium bicarbonate, NaHCO3.

 Covalent compounds - In this group, as we've mentioned, we have only non-metals as only they are capable of forming covalent bonds.
-As they tend to exist as individual molecules, and not huge ionic lattices of repeating units, it's necessary to state the amount of each element when naming them.
+As they tend to exist as individual molecules and not huge ionic lattices of repeating units, it's necessary to state the amount of each element when naming them.

 Hydrocarbons - A type of covalent compound, these are the simplest kind of organic compounds as they're composed of only hydrogen and carbon.
 If you've ever heard of alkenes, they fall under this category.

 The chemical name calculator can assist you in naming ionic compounds.
+If you're interested in finding out how chemical bonds are related to the stability of ions, check the bond order calculator.

 Names and formulas for ionic compounds: chemical name calculator